esnet/gdg/website/content/docs/gdg/getting_started.md

 ## Setup new configuration

 You can create new context configuration using an interactive setup.
+This is the easiest and recommended way of getting setup.

 ```
 $ gdg tools contexts new mycontext
 ```